AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/mysql-tab.md

 ![Slow Query Traces](../../assets/tools/observation-for-adobe-commerce/mysql-tab-11.jpg)

 The **[!UICONTROL Slow Query Traces]** frame displays the table and request type where slow query traces exist.
-A slow query trace is created for query transactions that take longer than 5 seconds.
+A slow query trace is created for query transactions that take longer than five seconds.
 Of importance for this frame are the update queries.
 If a table is being updated by `UPDATE`, `DELETE`, and `INSERT` statements, they may lock tables for a period of time.

 Even `SELECT` statements may lock rows if used with FOR UPDATE.